pranshumaheshwari/Inventory-Management-App/CONTRIBUTING.md

 -   VSCode
 -   Prettier extension for VSCode

-Clone/Fork the repository then follow the folling steps to get started
+Clone/Fork the repository then follow these steps to get started

 ```bash
     git checkout develop